 What are Delta Medallion Qualification Miles (MQMs)?

 You earn and use SkyMiles by flying.
-But Delta MQM’s have zero value … except for tracking your progress towards Delta’s Medallion elite status.
+But Delta MQMs have zero value … except for tracking your progress toward Delta’s Medallion elite status.
 MQMs are based on the actual distance flown.
 And you will generally earn 1 MQM for every mile you fly with Delta, though premium cabin flyers can earn 25% or 50% more, depending on the fare.

 Earning Delta MQMs with Credit Cards

-Outside of actually flying, there is only one other way to earn Delta MQMs: Delta co-branded credit cards.
-And even though Delta offers four different co-branded credit cards, only two of them will help you attain status through earning MQMs.
+Outside of actually getting on a plane, there's only one other way to earn Delta MQMs: Delta co-branded credit cards.
+And even though Delta a full suite different co-branded credit cards, only two of them will help you attain status through earning MQMs.

-Both the Delta SkyMiles® Platinum American Express Card and the Delta SkyMiles® Reserve American Express Card allow you to earn MQMs each year by meeting certain spending requirements.
+Both the *delta skymiles platinum* and the *delta skymiles reserve* allow you to earn MQMs each year by meeting certain spending requirements.
 With the Delta SkyMiles Platinum Card, you will earn 10,000 MQMs after you spend $25,000 on purchases within a calendar year.
 You can earn another 10,000 MQMs (20,000 total) by spending a total of $50,000 in a calendar year.

-With the Delta SkyMiles Reserve Card, you earn 15,000 Medallion Qualifying Miles (MQMs) by spending $30,000 throughout the year.
+It's even better with the Delta SkyMiles Reserve Card: You earn 15,000 Medallion Qualifying Miles (MQMs) by spending $30,000 throughout the year.
 That’s almost enough to automatically get Delta Silver Medallion Status without taking a single flight.
-This will be replicated for spending $60,000, $90,000 and $120,000 in a calendar year as well.
-So for big spenders, it is possible to earn 60,000 MQMs each year without taking a single Delta flight.
+And you can do that up to four times, meaning you can earn 60,000 MQMs each year … assuming you spend $120,000 on your Reserve Card.

 It's a big reason we've included both of these cards on the list of the best credit cards for Delta flyers.

-The other of the two main ingredients for earning Delta elite status are Medallion Qualification Dollars (MQDs).
-This is essentially a measurement of how much money you spend with the airline.
-And this is the component of earning Delta elite status that makes us question its value.
+It's essentially a measurement of how much money you spend with Delta each year, not counting the mandatory government taxes and fees you pay for plane tickets as those don't count toward MQDs.
+And this is the component of earning Delta's elite status that makes us question its value for many.

-Here's a breakdown of how many MQMs or MQSs and MQDs are required to achieve each level of Delta Medallion status.
+Here's a breakdown of how many MQMs or MQSs and MQDs are required to achieve each tier of Delta Medallion status as of Jan.
+1, 2023:

 Earning an MQD Waiver with Credit Cards

-And while neither of them will allow you to earn MQDs by holding the card, you can earn an MQD waiver for Silver, Gold and Platinum status by spending $25,000 on any and all purchases with the card in a calendar year.
+Both the *delta skymiles platinum* and the *delta skymiles reserve* allow you to earn an MQD waiver for Silver, Gold, and Platinum status by spending at least $25,000 on any and all purchases with the card in a calendar year.
 The waiver allows you to satisfy the MQD portion of the status earning requirement – no matter how many actual MQDs you have earned.

 Fast Track Earning Elite Status with Delta Partner Airlines